Peppi Borza: Early life

+Born into a circus performing family and brought to Sarasota, Florida in 1940 by the Ringling Bros. and Barnum & Bailey Circus, Borza and his siblings were taught how to speak Italian and Spanish fluently (due to their father being of the former heritage and their mother the latter).
+As a result of the touring schedule of the circuses, the children would move from school to school to accommodate the destination.
+By 1949, Borza had attended his 59th school in seven years, enrolling in many states of the United States as well as eight foreign European countries including England.

-Born to a circus performing family and brought up in Sarasota, Florida, Borza performed in a double act with his sister Nita.
+He performed in a double act with his older sister Nita.
 The siblings were acrobats and performed with the likes of Sammy Davis Jr., Jack Benny and Judy Garland, as well as appearing twice on The Ed Sullivan Show.
 One of their acts was Stars of the Future, a balancing and tumbling act with Polack Bros.
 Circus.

-Singer-Songwriter
+The family also partook in charity work, often performing in benefits sponsored by Shriners Hospitals for Children while Borza and his sister performed their act for sick children in Florida hospitals.
+The pair were honoured by the Sarasota Chamber of Commerce for their extensive charity work in 1955.
+Despite the family's frequent travels, the Borzas always considered Sarasota their home.

+Coming from a showbusiness family, Borza competed in local and state swimming, diving and gymnastic events during his adolescence, winning several awards.
+He also had a brief stint in the Army.

+Singer/songwriter

 Encouraged by Sammy Davis Jr. and others that told him he had a good voice, Borza decided to become a singer.
 He came to England and formed the group Peppi and the New York Twisters.
 They performed in England, Ireland and New York City.

 Borza also performed at The Cavern Club in Liverpool, teaching a young Cilla Black how to dance the Twist, having learnt himself from Chubby Checker.
 The dance was the inspiration behind his former group.

 Despite recording several singles including The Skip (an attempt to start a new dance craze) and Pistol Packin' Mama, Borza's singing career was not a success.

 In Britain, Borza became lifelong friends with singer Dusty Springfield (having first met The Springfields when they toured with Del Shannon), accompanying her on tours, as well as being a dancer on Ready Steady Go!.
 Borza was the partner of Dusty Springfield's brother Tom, and the couple collaborated on the writing of four songs: No Tears for Johnnie, Chain Gang Blues, The Skip and O Holy Child (recorded by Dusty Springfield in 1964 as a Christmas charity single for Barnardo's).
 In 1965, Borza co-wrote Matt Monro's single Before You Go.

 Borza also worked as a composer on Dusty Springfield's The Christmas Album and several other projects, including with Matt Monro.